olif/swish-dotnet/README.md

 ## Usage

-(Make sure to install any the root certificates to your machine)
+(Make sure to install the root certificate to your machine)

 ### Initializing the client
     var clientCert = new X509Certificate2("testcertificates/SwishMerchantTestCertificate1231181189.p12", "swish");